LeonardoZV/spark-connectors/spark-connectors-aws-sqs/README.md

 SQS Extended Client options:
 - **useSqsExtendedClient** if you want to use the SQS Extended Client to send messages larger than 256KB.
 Default false.
+- **s3Endpoint** to be used by the s3 client.
+Optional.
+- **forcePathStyle** force a path-style endpoint to be used where the bucket name is part of the path.
+Default false.
 - **bucketName** when using the sqs extended client, you need to specify the bucket name where the messages will be stored.
 - **payloadSizeThreshold** when using the sqs extended client, you need to specify the threshold size in bytes.
 Default 256KB.